sirJeo/jsmChat/README.md

 # jsmChat - simple nodejs chat

 Purpose of current chat is learn how streams works.
 It is free to use.
-It is easy to installing and use.
 To install:

-	npm install ---production
+	npm install --production

 Environment
 ------------